-In fact, Marsaxlokk Bay remains a slice of authentic Maltese life, despite the encroachment of industry.
+Marsaxlokk Bay remains a slice of authentic Maltese life, despite the encroachment of industry.
 Marsaxlokk is perfect for someone who is looking for a secluded city with its own beach.

 This swimming location is a great place for diving, snorkelling and also cliff jumping down into the natural pool.
 The multitude of smooth, weathered limestone ledges also makes good sunbathing spots during your holiday in Malta.